pdjr-signalk/pdjr-skplugin-renotifier/README.md

 existing entries in _Notifiers_ will be retained).

 __Trigger paths__.
-Textbox listing the Signal K notification paths which should be monitored by the plugin.
+List of the Signal K notification paths which should be monitored by the plugin.
 Default is the empty string.
 Enter here a list of whitespace separated (newline works best) Signal K paths, without the 'notifications.' prefix.